 As the coronavirus continues to impact families and communities, the Afterschool Alliance has commissioned a series of surveys of parents and afterschool and summer program providers to monitor the state of the afterschool field and parents' needs as the country adapts to the challenging circumstances and stressors created by the pandemic.

 What summer programming looks like for 2021 in the time of COVID-19 - Wave 5 (Aug 2021)

-This summer, as most states lift COVID-19 restrictions and families ease back into public life, summer programs also report moving toward a return to normal, with a nearly 70 percent increase in programs opening their doors and serving student in-person in some capacity compared to the summer of 2020 and 8 in 10 providers reporting optimism about the future of their program.
-However, issues remain, with more than half of providers serving students in-person report having a waitlist and operating at reduced capacity due to COVID-19 health and safety protocols.
+This summer, as most states lift COVID-19 restrictions and families ease back into public life, summer programs also report moving toward a return to normal, with a nearly 70 percent increase in programs opening their doors and serving students in-person in some capacity compared to the summer of 2020 and 8 in 10 providers reporting optimism about the future of their program.
+However, issues remain, with more than half of providers serving students in-person reporting a waitlist and operating at reduced capacity due to COVID-19 health and safety protocols.
 The Wave 5 provider survey of 937 program providers was conducted June 2-28, 2021, and represents more than 6,400 program sites.

 An Ongoing Look at Afterschool in the Time of COVID-19 – Wave 4 (March 2021)

 Roughly one year after the COVID-19 pandemic began, afterschool programs are continuing to help children, families, and their communities push through these difficult times.
 This dashboard includes findings from Wave 4 of the Afterschool in the Time of COVID-19 survey series, conducted Feb.
 19-March 15, 2021, as well as comparisons to previous survey waves.

 Back to School in the Time of COVID-19 – Wave 3 (November 2020)